learn-co-curriculum/reading-ios-variable-scope/README.md

 #### The Levels of Scope

 The "levels of governance" for scope begins at the level of an entire application.
 This is called "global" scope and refers to variables accessible from anywhere in your code.
-(We'll discuss declaring and using global variables in more detail later.)
 This is that "national" level of your code—the context that belongs to everything.

+**Note:** *We'll discuss declaring and using global variables in more detail later, but you should avoid using them until much later in the course: while they do have some uses they are a common source of problems.*

-Within your application, each of your class files in the project navigator represents their own scopes.
-These are the first division and be can be seen as the states or provinces to your code.
-The class files use `@interface` & `@end` or `@implementation` & `@end` to enclose the declarations of their scopes.
+Within your application, each of your class files in the project navigator represents a separate context.
+These class files can be seen as the states or provinces to your code.
 At this level, classes can contain variables in the form of properties (which we'll explain to you later) and method declarations & definitions.

-Within your class files, methods are required in order to contain specific sets of instructions that can be referenced by outside from outside classes.
-Methods can be seen as the counties in our metaphor.
-Arguments are variables passed into the scope of the method from the context in which the method is being called.
-They can then access those argument variables in their local context.
-Method bodies are the highest level of scope that employs curly braces (`{``}`) to mark their enclosures.
+Within your class files, methods can be seen as the counties in our metaphor.
+Arguments are variables passed into the context of the method from the context in which the method is being called.
+They can then access those argument variables from within their local context.
+Method bodies employ curly braces (`{``}`) to mark their enclosures.

-Inside of method bodies, conditionals and loops also employ curly braces (`{``}`) to enclose their scopes.
-These scopes can be nested without any hard limits similar to how a city can be further divided into districts, neighborhoods, street blocks, and even individual lots, but there comes a point when this gets unwieldy. **It is considered bad practice to nest further than three scopes deep within a method body.** (*If you find yourself composing deeply-nested code, you should re-think your logical flow or create helper methods to break up the nesting.*)
+Inside of method bodies, conditionals and loops also employ curly braces (`{``}`) to enclose their contexts.
+These contexts can be nested without any hard limits similar to how a city can be further divided into districts, neighborhoods, street blocks, and even individual lots.

-**Note:** *It's actually legal to open your own scopes outside of the context of any logic flow statements just by adding curly braces around a piece of code.
-It’s unusual to do this, however, and should be avoided as bad practice.*

 ## Context Inclusion

 In a similar way that national laws are applicable at the state, county, and city levels, a given context includes everything in the contexts in a direct line above it.
 However, once a context ends, the variables declared within it are no longer accessible (in most cases they are actually dereferenced and released from memory).

-Global variables are "global" because they are included in every context throughout the application.
-At a more local level, such as within a method body, context inclusion can look like this:
+In a similar way, variables from a given context are available inside all of the more localized contexts within it.
+An example of this inclusiveness can look like this:

 ```objc
 NSInteger x = 5